iltgg/simpleboard/README.md

 # Comments with #, must be newline
 ```

-### Swaylock

-If `daemonize` is in swaylock config or `-f` argument is passed, swaylock will red screen if terminal is closed while swaylock is running (do not know why).

-Pass `stay_alive` misc argument in `simpleboard.conf` to keep terminal open after executing command.

 ### Hyprland Window Rules

 To launch `simpleboard` as full screen in `Hyprland` the following command can be used: